 Keep in mind; you should never place your Low Light plant in a room without any windows.
 Only use the above methods in a room that receives some natural light.

-An area that has Bright Direct Light will have a well-defined shadow.
+High Light An area that has High Light will have a strong shadow with a crisp silhouette.
 What does this look like?
-You will see a very dark, high-contrast, sharp shadow detailing all of your fingers.
+You will see a clear shadow with high contrast and very defined edges.